MattCSmith/Project-365/README.md

 ## Day 127
 ### **Project:** Styled Components
 So I ran into some issues today in another project with dynamically apply theme styles to a styled-component based on the props passed in.
 Every method I tried created some really bizzare side effects.
 So I spent a bunch of time today learning more about styled-components and experiementing with them a little.
 I was eventually able to solve the issue I was having.

+## Day 128
+### **Project:** Migrating Challenged.Dev
+The backend has now been fully migrated to the new droplet, although I did notice this droplet had also increased in size, so I will have to keep an eye on that.
+Unfortunately this was not the underlying issue in the API not responding to certain endpoint requests.
+I'm wondering if the user collection in Mongo is too large and the endpoint is failing because the request is taking too long to complete.
+I will experiement further tomorrow hopeful and see if I can fix this issue.